weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ### Property definition

-You can use `properties` to specify properties.
+You can use the `properties` field to specify properties for the collection.
 A collection definition can include any number of properties.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python">